nrfconnect/sdk-nrf/doc/nrf/test_and_optimize.rst

       #.
 Configure the serial port connection parameters using the default serial port connection settings listed at the top of this page.
       #.
 Click :guilabel:`Connect to port`.

-      nRF Connect Serial Terminal starts the serial communication with the kit.
+      The Serial Terminal app starts the serial communication with the kit.

-      For more information about how to connect using the app, see the `steps in the Serial Terminal documentation <Connecting using Serial Terminal_>`_.
+      For more information about how to connect using the app, see the `steps in the Serial Terminal documentation <Connecting using the Serial Terminal app_>`_.

    .. group-tab:: nRF Connect for Visual Studio Code